ZeusCTF/DU-LoL/README.md

 # DU-LoL
-This project is intended to provide a web-application for the Davenport eSports teams to create a more efficient practice environment
+This project is intended to provide a web-application for the Davenport eSports division.
+For the purpose of enabling better progress tracking, statistics gathering, and a localized scheduling platform.